Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-A description of the design and the performance of the BESIII detector can be found in Refs.~\cite{BES3,Yu:2016cof}.
-The inclusive Monte Carlo (MC) sample, described in Refs.~\cite{geant4,kkmc,evtgen,lundcharm,photos}, has been validated for background simulation.
-The signal decays $D^+\to K_S^0\pi^0\ell^+\nu_\ell$ are generated with the helicity amplitude of $\bar{K}^{*0}$ and LASS formalism of $(K_S^0\pi^0)_{S-\text{wave}}$ \cite{Swavelass}, with parameters obtained in this Letter.
+The BESIII detector~\cite{BES3,Yu:2016cof} consists of a helium-based multilayer drift chamber~(MDC), a plastic scintillator time-of-flight system~(TOF), and a CsI(Tl) electromagnetic calorimeter~(EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0~T magnetic field.
+The inclusive Monte Carlo (MC) sample, described in Refs.~\cite{geant4,kkmc,evtgen,lundcharm,photos}, detailed in Supplemental Material~\cite{supplemental}, has been validated for background simulation.
+The signal decays $D^+\to K_S^0\pi^0\ell^+\nu_\ell$ are generated with the helicity amplitude of $\bar{K}^{*0}$ and LASS formalism of $(K_S^0\pi^0)_{S-\text{wave}}$ \cite{Swavetheory,Swavelass}, with parameters obtained in this Letter.